sa9arr/corn-disease-classification/README.md

 ## Future Development:

-In subsequent phases of this project, there is a plan to extend its accessibility and usability by developing a mobile application.
+In subsequent phases of this project, there is a plan to extend its accessibility and usability by developing a **mobile application**.
 This application will facilitate on-the-field classification of corn diseases, providing a user-friendly and efficient tool for immediate disease identification in real-world agricultural settings.
 This strategic expansion aims to enhance the practical utility of the corn disease classification system, bringing the benefits directly to those involved in crop monitoring and management.

+As part of future enhancements, incorporating a **negative class** comprising non-corn images during the model training process is under consideration.
+This addition aims to further refine the model's ability to distinguish between non-corn images and specific classes of diseases, thereby enhancing its overall classification accuracy.

 ## License:
 This project is licensed under the MIT License.